Angela0wu0/Microservices/README.md

         //wait for function from Microservice to process... await sleep(4000);

-        //recieve data from Microservice and store into const variable const response = await sock.recieve();
+        //await recieve data from Microservice and store into const variable const response = await sock.recieve();

         //display to console...